Multi-stage builds

 [tool.pytest.ini_options]

-addopts = "--verbose"
+addopts = "--verbose --cov=calculate_pi"

 We show this file only to give some insight into how the Dockerfile will used to build the project.
-In this new poetry-based calculate-pi Python package, we’ll discuss each of the important Dockerfile sections in detail.
+In this new uv-based calculate-pi Python package, we’ll discuss each of the important Dockerfile sections in detail.

-In the first part of stage 1 (build stage), we’re going to base our image on a tagged version (3.9.17) of the official Python image (based on Debian Bookworm), label it poetry, and then install a version (1.5.1) of poetry using pip (the package installer for Python).
+In stage 1 (base stage), we’re going to base our image on a tagged version (3.12.11) of the official Python image

 WORKDIR /calculate_pi

-COPY pyproject.toml poetry.lock ./
+COPY uv.lock pyproject.toml /calculate_pi/

 COPY calculate_pi /calculate_pi/calculate_pi/